awalmer/hello-world/README.md

 Ideas for Data Exploration

 Hello World!
-My name is Auralee, AKA Aura.
+My name is Auralee (Aura).
 I'm a data scientist with a big interest in music.
 I would like to start creating more data visualizations about music-related data.
 For my first project, I plan to manipulate some data frames in R, create visualizations with plotly, and embed them on my website.